The Undertaker: Ministry of Darkness Deadman (1998–1999)

-After Survivor Series, The Undertaker returned his attention to his previous feud with Austin for costing him the title at Judgment Day, hitting Austin in the head with a shovel during a title match with The Rock on the November 16 episode of Raw is War, returning the favor for what happened a month earlier.
-With this twist in the storyline, Mr. McMahon scheduled a Buried Alive match between The Undertaker and Austin at Rock Bottom: In Your House.
-In the weeks leading up to Rock Bottom, The Undertaker attempted to embalm Austin alive, tried to have Kane committed to a mental asylum, and had his druids chain Austin to an immense structure of his Undertaker crucifix-like logo (which took the appearance of a capital T combined X) before having that structure lifted up on high into the air.
-However, The Undertaker lost the Buried Alive match to Austin at Rock Bottom after Kane interfered.
+After Survivor Series, the Undertaker returned his attention to his previous feud with Austin for costing him the title at Judgment Day, hitting Austin in the head with a shovel during a title match with The Rock on the November 16 episode of Raw is War, returning the favor for what happened a month earlier.
+With this twist in the storyline, Mr. McMahon scheduled a Buried Alive match between the Undertaker and Austin at Rock Bottom: In Your House.
+In the weeks leading up to Rock Bottom, the Undertaker attempted to embalm Austin alive, tried to have Kane committed to a mental asylum, and had his druids chain Austin to an immense structure of his Undertaker crucifix-like logo (which took the appearance of a capital T combined X) before having that structure lifted up on high into the air.
+However, the Undertaker lost the Buried Alive match to Austin at Rock Bottom after Kane interfered.

-After the buildup to his second heel run in the latter part of 1998, The Undertaker introduced an updated version of his Deadman identity by January 1999—a dark priest-like character who in the initial period of this persona reigned over a stable known as The Ministry of Darkness.
+After the buildup to his second heel run in the latter part of 1998, the Undertaker introduced an updated version of his Deadman identity by January 1999—a dark priest-like character who in the initial period of this persona reigned over a stable known as The Ministry of Darkness.
 In this form, he took on a wicked, demonic presence, much more so than ever before.
 He often proclaimed to be invoking and taking orders from a "Higher Power".
 Moreover, he often appeared in a hooded black robe and sat on a throne with a towering backrest specially designed into his crucifix-like logo.
 With the help of his minions, he often performed sacrifices on select WWF wrestlers, using various incantations and magic words with intent to extract out the dark side of the wrestlers in question to recruit them into his Ministry.
 The completed Ministry of Darkness consisted of The Brood (Christian, Edge and Gangrel), The Acolytes (Bradshaw and Faarooq), Mideon and Viscera.
 Calaway himself did not wrestle for a period, having undergone a hip replacement.
-As part of the angle, The Undertaker had his Ministry members fight his battles, carry out his evil wishes and do all his dirty deeds.
+As part of the angle, the Undertaker had his Ministry members fight his battles, carry out his evil wishes and do all his dirty deeds.
 In this manner, he expressed his desires to take over the World Wrestling Federation, displacing its owner, Mr. McMahon.
-These ambitions culminated into a rivalry between The Ministry and The Corporation, ultimately resulting in a match between The Undertaker and Corporation enforcer, Big Boss Man.
-The two faced off in a Hell in a Cell match at WrestleMania XV, which The Undertaker won.
-At Backlash: In Your House, The Undertaker defeated Corporation member Ken Shamrock after interference from Ministry member Bradshaw.
+These ambitions culminated into a rivalry between The Ministry and The Corporation, ultimately resulting in a match between the Undertaker and Corporation enforcer, Big Boss Man.
+The two faced off in a Hell in a Cell match at WrestleMania XV, which the Undertaker won.
+At Backlash, the Undertaker defeated Corporation member Ken Shamrock after interference from Ministry member Bradshaw.